o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 This tutorial guides you through the process of creating a project game release layout for Windows PCs in **Open 3D Engine (O3DE)**.
 A *project game release layout* is a directory structure that contains the **Game Launcher** and the packaged assets needed to run the Game Launcher outside of the developer environment.

-*Bundled content* are product assets that're bundled from the project's `Cache/pc` directory into package files (`.pak`).
+A release build requires *Bundled content*, product assets pulled from the project's `Cache/pc` directory into package files (`.pak`).
 The Game Launcher loads the bundled content that make up a project, such as its levels, objects, environment, and gameplay logic.

 The instructions here guide you through the following steps:
 - Set the starting level.
 - Process your project's assets.
 - Create a project game release layout.
-- Run your project's Game Launcher.
+- Run your project's Game Launcher from the release.

 ## Prerequisites